develer-staff/angular-beacon/README.md

 try for up to five seconds), then it invokes a callback function (which must have been defined in your scope) in which you can do all the DOM manipulation you want.

+# Installation

+This library is provided as a Bower component and NPM module:

+- Bower: `bower install angular-beacon`
+- NPM: `npm install angular-beacon`

 # How to use

 Add `angular-beacon` to the list of dependencies in your Angular.JS application: